kavadas/blogger-to-joomla/README.md

 ## About

-This is a simple Joomla CLI application created to migrate akamatra.com from Blogger to Joomla.
-The application will generate Joomla articles from XML exported by Blogger.
+This is a quick and dirty Joomla CLI application created to migrate akamatra.com from Blogger to Joomla.
+The application will generate Joomla articles from the XML file exported by Blogger.
 The only hardcoded part is the categories and the user mappings.
 As a bonus the application will also generate an XML file for importing Blogger comments to DISQUS.

 ### Prerequisites